-(1) Operation outside the Absolute Maximum Ratings may cause permanent device damage.
-Absolute Maximum Ratings do not imply functional operation of the device at these or any other conditions beyond those listed under Recommended Operating Conditions.
-If outside the Recommended Operating Conditions but within the Absolute Maximum Ratings, the device may not be fully functional, and this may affect device reliability, functionality, performance, and shorten the device lifetime.

-(2) All voltages are with respect to V{ss} .
-Currents are positive into, negative out of the specified terminal.

-(3) Values are verified by characterization only.
+- (1) Stresses beyond those listed under Absolute Maximum Ratings may cause permanent damage to the device.
+These are stress ratings only, which do not imply functional operation of the device at these or any other conditions beyond those indicated under Recommended Operating Conditions.
+Exposure to absolute-maximum-rated conditions for extended periods may affect device reliability. - (2) All voltages are with respect to V{ss} .
+Currents are positive into, negative out of the specified terminal. - (3) Values are verified by characterization only.